Xinglab/IRIS/README.md

   + `IRIS format` option `-d` should be used to save the generated PSI-based AS matrix to the downloaded IRIS DB.
   + Example files for `rmats_mat_path_manifest` and `rmats_sample_order` can be found under the 'example' folder for the test run.
   + `IRIS index` will create an index for the IRIS format generated PSI-based AS matrix, and `-o` should be the path to the folder containing the generated AS matrix.
+  + The option `novelSS` is experimental and not fully validated.
+It takes the output from the experimental function in rMATS to identify events with unannotated splice sites.
+Please refer to the latest rMATS (> v4.0.0) for details.
 ```
 usage: IRIS format [-h] -t {SE,RI,A3SS,A5SS} -n DATA_NAME -s {1,2}
                    [-c COV_CUTOFF] [-i] [-e] [-d IRIS_DB_PATH] [--novelSS]